 Fungi are microbial organisms that do not require sunlight to survive.
-They often live in moist, warm environments and can easily be picked up in public pools, gyms, locker rooms and other damp areas.
+They often live in moist, warm environments and can easily be picked up in public pools, gyms, locker rooms, and other damp areas.
 This fungal infection can be spread from person to person, especially among family members.
-Nail fungus can often begin as athlete’s foot.
+Nail fungus can often begin as an athlete’s foot.
 The infection can spread through a tiny crack in the nail or begin under the nail fold and spread from there.
 An infection can also spread from one toe to another or to other parts of the body.

 Fungal Toenail Prevention and Treatment

 Toenail fungus is certainly treatable, but it is always better to head off a condition early instead of having to deal with it later.
 With this in mind, there are steps that you can take to help avoid it.
 Avoid going barefoot in gym locker rooms, shower areas, and public pools by wearing shower shoes or sandals.
 Change your socks during the day if your feet sweat a lot.
 Do not share socks, shoes, and towels, especially with a friend or family member who has a fungal infection.
 Wash your feet thoroughly every day and dry them anytime they get wet.